Business Succession Planning

 So what can a private business do to get started, and how should they address existing plans?
 This series will focus on the many considerations for private companies as they plan for business succession.
 Together, these volumes will form a library that can help business leaders identify and overcome the challenges that stand between them and an orderly transition of the management and ownership of their companies.

-Stay tuned for additional volumes as they’re published throughout 2013.
+Stay tuned for additional volumes as they’re published throughout the year.
 To receive these and other targeted materials for private businesses in your inbox, subscribe here.

 Many privately held businesses display solid professionalism and enviable profits in their daily operations, yet fail to properly plan for and complete the transition to the next generation of leaders.
-You can learn more about strategic long-term planning in the first volume of our Business Succession Planning series, "The Need for Planning."
+Learn more about strategic long-term planning in this first volume of our Business Succession Planning series.

 As used in this document, 'Deloitte' means Deloitte LLP.
 Please see www.deloitte.com/about for a detailed description of the legal structure of Deloitte LLP and its subsidiaries.Certain services may not be available to attest clients under the rules and regulations of public accounting.